Rock Moves to Email Attachments

 Recent scam emails have targeted Verizon Wireless and Vodafone with emails claiming that “Your credit balance is over its limit”.
 Today’s scam announces that “your mailbox has been deactivated” (despite sending you a message to your mailbox!).

 In all three cases, the emails contain a .zip file which contains a Zeus banking trojan.
 Currently, this trojan is detected by 22 of 41 antivirus products according to VirusTotal.
 The malware also “phones home” to the same servers previously seen in Rock phish zeus malware.
-Details in this ThreatExpert report.
+Details in this ThreatExpert [dated and unavailable] report.